KasperKnop/WEB1/docs/index.md

 # Welcome To WEB1

-> Course Overview video here

 This is the course website for WEB1 - a course that serves as an introduction to front-end web development and core web standards.
 Students will gain proficiency in HTML, CSS, and JavaScript, while developing the competencies necessary to create responsive, user-friendly, interactive, and dynamic websites.

-In the sidebar, you'll find all 12 course sessions, each with their own preparation material and exercises.
+In the sidebar, you'll find the course sessions, each with their own preparation material and exercises.

-## Structure & Activities

-The course is structured into 12 sessions, covering 9 topics and 3 hands-on projects.
+The course is structured into 12 sessions, covering 8 topics and 3 hands-on projects.
 Each session will generally consist of the following:

 1. **Preparation**: Before class, you'll go through assigned material - primarily videos, supplemented by selected online readings.
 Expect to dedicate some time to preparation, as most of the theoretical content is covered in advance.